 The book is not so much about bees or being a beekeeper as it is about self-discovery in tandem with nature.

-Buzz explores the cultural and natural history of bees, going as far back as 125 million years ago.
+Buzz explores bees' cultural and natural history, going as far back as 125 million years ago when a wasp began to feed pollen to its young.
 You'll learn so much about bees' roles in nature, human development, and mythology.
-Like most non-fiction books about bees, it discusses Colony Collapse Disorder and possible solutions.
+Like most non-fiction books, this exploration of bees focuses on the importance of these essential pollinators and discusses Colony Collapse Disorder and possible solutions.

-Hanson's enthusiasm for nature reflects in Buzz.
+Hanson's enthusiasm for nature is reflected in Buzz.
 Surprisingly, the book is relatively short for how in-depth it goes.

 Several reviews point out that the poems are more observant than reflective.
 Also, one would most likely have beekeeping experience to relate to the Bee Journal.

 Did you know that it wasn't until the 1700s that humans understood that bees made honey from nectar?
 Until then, it was assumed that bees extracted readymade honey from flowers.
-This book follows the discoveries that led to the understanding of bees that we have today.
+This book follows the discoveries that led to the understanding of bees that we have today and how they harvest honey.

-The book is engaging and contains bee anecdotes, fables, and images, as well as bee facts.
+The book is engaging and contains bee anecdotes, fables, images, and bee facts.

 Bumblebees are important pollinators, but because they don’t produce honey, less attention is paid to them.
 Many books about bees focus on the honey bee, but if you are ready to learn about bumblebees, this book provides a perfect introduction.
 It also provides a lot of laughs as the author uses humor generously.